About Us

 Systems for Action (S4A) Research Program:

-Together with the other four Signature Research Programs, Health Equity Scholars for Action, Evidence for Action (E4A)Health Data for Action (HD4A), and Policies for Action (P4A), these four signature research programs are investigating the impact of different types of programs, policies and health-related systems on health, equity and well-being.
-The S4A program seeks to identify system innovations and interactions that can support key Action Framework drivers, particularly system-level drivers of cross-sector collaboration and integration across health services and systems.
+S4A is one of the five Signature Research Programs of the RWJF: Systems for Action, Health Equity Scholars for Action, Evidence for Action, Health Data for Action, and Policies for Action.
+These research programs are investigating the impact of different types of programs, policies, and health-related systems on health, equity, and well-being across the United States.
+The S4A program seeks to identify system innovations and interactions that can support key drivers, particularly system-level drivers of cross-sector collaboration and integration across health services and systems.